spine/spine.site/app/views/docs/introduction.md

 JavaScript frameworks are a dime a dozen, and more are appearing everyday.
 So what makes Spine so special?

 * Built in a real-world environment
-* Lightweight controller implementation (based on Backbone's API)
+* Lightweight controller implementation (originally based on Backbone's API)
 * Full model layer and ORM
 * Ajax and HTML5 Local Storage adapters
 * Asynchronous server communication